G4Q95/AutoShortsWebApp/docs/video-context-scene-preview-player-refactor-guide.md

         *   **Step 5 (DONE):** Extracted `FullscreenButton.tsx` - A button to toggle fullscreen mode.
         *   **Step 6 (DONE):** Extracted `MediumViewButton.tsx` - A button to toggle between compact and expanded view modes (used by SceneMediaPlayer.tsx which renders above VideoContextScenePreviewPlayer).
         *   **Step 7 (DONE):** Extracted `TimelineControl.tsx` - A component combining the timeline scrubber, time display, AND trim brackets elements.
 Initially planned as two separate components, but combined to ensure proper alignment and positioning between these tightly coupled UI elements.
-        *   **Step 8 (NEXT):** Create a `PlayerControls` container component that combines all control elements into a unified interface.
+        *   **Step 8 (DONE):** Create a `PlayerControls` container component (`PlayerControls.tsx`) that combines all control elements (`PlayPauseButton`, `LockButton`, `TimelineControl`, `InfoButton`, `TrimToggleButton`, etc.) into a unified interface. `VideoContextScenePreviewPlayer` now renders this single component, passing down props.
-4.  **Diagnose Playback Log Spam (Following):** Use React DevTools profiler and targeted logging to understand the root cause of excessive console logs during video playback before attempting further major refactoring of the rAF loop or VideoContext logic.
+4.  **Diagnose Playback Log Spam (NEXT FOCUS):** Use React DevTools profiler and targeted logging to understand the root cause of excessive console logs observed during video playback before attempting further major refactoring of the rAF loop or VideoContext logic.
 5.  **Address VideoContext Interaction (Future):** Analyze and potentially simplify how the component interacts with the `VideoContextProvider` and the `videoContext` object itself.
 6.  **Optimize Rendering (Future):** Apply `React.memo`, `useMemo`, `useCallback` strategically once the logic is clearer and more modular.
 7.  **Investigate Canvas/Fallback Logic (Future):** Understand the conditions leading to the canvas errors and the image fallback mechanism.